Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Model and Methods

 where, $d$ represents the interacting orbital on the impurity, $\tilde{c}$ represents the conduction orbitals, connected via the hybridization energy $\tilde{v}$ in the impurity model.
 At particle-hole symmetry, the onsite energies, $\epsilon_d=-U/2$ and $\epsilon_{\tilde{c}}=0$.

 Using this prescription, we can derive $U_c$ within the linearized dynamical mean-field theory in Section~\ref{susec:LDMFT}.
 Note that a typical spectral function for the standard Hubbard model consists of a three-peak structure~\cite{byczuk2007kinks} with two Hubbard bands at high energies ($\omega\sim \pm U/2$) and a central quasi-particle resonance.
 Typically, in the conventional Hubbard model, these high and low-energy features are well separated in energy.
 However, this model is not the case, as shown in Ref.~\cite{sen2016quantum}.
-Secondly, $\Gamma(\omega)$ does not exist in the expression for the local Green's function in the conventional Hubbard model.
 The local self-energy, $\Sigma_f(\omega)=\Sigma_f^{\rm R}(\omega)+i\Sigma_f^{\rm I}(\omega)$ is also the impurity self-energy by the DMFT construction and is a highly non-trivial quantity to calculate.
-Nonetheless, here we consider only the low energy part of the Fermi liquid self-energy, {\it i.e}, we approximate, $\Sigma_f(\omega)\sim \Sigma^{\rm R}(0)+\left(1-1/Z\right)\omega+\mathcal{O}(\omega^2)$, with $Z=\left[1-\frac{\partial\Sigma^{\rm R}(\omega)}{\partial \omega}\bigg|_{\omega=0}\right]^{-1}$, being the quasi-particle weight that also signifies the width of the central resonance in the $f$ spectral function.
+Nonetheless, here we consider only the low energy part of the Fermi liquid self-energy, {\it i.e.}, we approximate, $\Sigma_f(\omega)\sim \Sigma^{\rm R}(0)+\left(1-1/Z\right)\omega+\mathcal{O}(\omega^2)$, with $Z=\left[1-\frac{\partial\Sigma^{\rm R}(\omega)}{\partial \omega}\bigg|_{\omega=0}\right]^{-1}$, being the quasi-particle weight that also signifies the width of the central resonance in the $f$ spectral function.

 We now substitute this low-energy form of $\Sigma_f(\omega)$ in equation~\ref{eq:Gf_latt} and compare it to the expression for $G_{\rm imp}^d=G_{\rm 2-site}^d$, where the latter can be calculated exactly.
 Therefore,